LattePandaTeam/Docs/docs/content/mu_edition/full_eval.md

 ### Power Supply Compatibility

-Compatible with power adapters that output a voltage of 12~19V with an output power of at least 45W.
+Compatible with power adapters outputting a voltage between 12~19V and delivering a minimum output power of 45W.

 The above is the basic power supply requirement for only installing the LattePanda Mu.
-If you need to expand for other high-power hardware such as a graphics card, please recalculate the total power and use a suitable power adapter.
+If you need to expand for other high-power components such as a graphics card, please reassess the aggregate power demand and use a suitable power adapter.

 ### M.2 WLAN Module Compatibility